app-sre/qontract-server/README.md

 In addition, it also contains the metrics exposed by the [express prometheus bundle](https://github.com/jochen-schweizer/express-prom-bundle).
 Note that the `/graphqlsha/<sha>` path has been normalized to avoid cardinality explosion.

+## Limitations

+- Removing SHAs from the router stack is currently being done using an unsafe mechanism: splicing the private parameter `app._router.stack` which is unsupported and may cause issues.
+This functionality may break if the Express version is upgraded.
+However, the testing suite should catch this specific regression.
+The right solution for this is to replace the entire router, instead of removing the middleware.
+This has been discussed in this issue: https://github.com/expressjs/express/issues/4436.

 ## Development Environment

 ### Setting up yarn